msampath25/lign_final_project/README.md

 ## Running the Tool

 Once everything is installed properly, navigate to the `frontend` directory.
-Then, run the following command to start the application.
-Copy and paste the `Local` link, for example `http://localhost:5173/` into your browser.
+Then, run the following command to start the application:

 ```sh
 npm run dev
 ```
+Copy and paste the provided `Local` link, for example `http://localhost:5173/` into your browser.

-You should be able to see the buttons to select Course Level and Department, along with the Generate Search prompt entry area.
+You should now be able to see the buttons to select Course Level and Department, along with the Generate Search prompt entry area.
 Make all of your selections, enter your prompt, and press submit to see your class recommendations generate on the right side of the screen.

 If you want to submit a new search, make sure to click `Clear Conversation` first so the API call is not overloaded.